Daily Calorie Calculator

 - Select Measurement Units: Choose between metric (kg, cm) or US (lbs, inches) based on your preference.

-- Enter Your Details: Provide your age, gender, height, weight, and activity level as accurately as possible.
+- Enter Your Details: Provide your age, sex, height, weight, and activity level as accurately as possible.

 - Calculate Your Results: Click the calculate button to instantly get your BMR, TDEE, and estimated daily calorie needs.